Image resizing by neural network operators and their convergence rate with respect to the $L^p$-norm and the dissimilarity index defined through the continuous SSIM: Introduction

 As mentioned before, one of the main usefulness of such results is to provide a theoretical framework that justifies the performance of algorithms for image reconstruction and resizing.

-Numerically speaking, to concretely evaluate the performances of such methods one usually resort to discrete similarity indexes, such as the $PSNR$, the $SSIM$ (see, e.g., \cite{hore2010image}) or others.
+Numerically speaking, to concretely evaluate the accuracy of such methods, one usually resorts to discrete similarity indexes, such as the {\em Peak-Signal-to-Noise-Ratio}, the {\em Structural Similarity Index Measure} (respectively denoted by PSNR and SSIM, see, e.g., \cite{hore2010image}) or others.

-Recently, Marchetti \cite{marchetti2021} introduced the so-called continuous $SSIM$ ($cSSIM$) as a starting point to define a new metric for theoretically evaluate the convergence and the order of approximation of numerical methods for imaging; in \cite{marchetti_santin2022} the cases of bilinear and bicubic interpolation have been considered in details.

-The above-mentioned metric is the {\em continuous dissimilarity index} defined through the $cSSIM$, representing the continuous version of the so-called (discrete) {\em loss function}, widely used in image analysis.
-0.2cm
+Recently, Marchetti \cite{marchetti2021} introduced the so-called continuous SSIM (cSSIM) as a starting point to define a new metric for theoretically evaluate the convergence and the order of approximation of numerical methods for imaging; in \cite{marchetti_santin2022} the cases of bilinear and bicubic interpolation have been considered in details.
+The above-mentioned metric is the {\em continuous dissimilarity index} defined through the cSSIM, representing the continuous version of the SSIM.

 Based on the previous theoretical analysis, we established the convergence and the order of approximation of the implemented algorithm for image reconstruction based on the NN operators in terms of the above mentioned continuous dissimilarity index.

+Finally, at the end of the paper the introduced algorithm has been compared (through suitable numerical simulations and experiments) with some well-known interpolation methods for imaging such as the bilinear, the bicubic, and the upscaling-de la Vall\'ee-Poussin methods (see \cite{occorsio2023image}), in order to evaluate its numerical performances.
 0.2cm

-Finally, at the end of the paper the introduced algorithm has been compared (through suitable numerical simulations and experiments) with some well-known interpolation methods for imaging such as the bilinear, the bicubic, and the upscaling-de la Vall\'ee-Poussin methods (see \cite{occorsio2023image}), in order to evaluate its numerical performances.